ritaeperjesi/diploma/diary.md

 I had a meeting with Lena.
 I shared the questionnaire to ctech students as well, and organized one more interview.

+### this week i don't know.
+I was reading the teaching coding book, I read some papers, i tried to write in the document.
+I got overly excited about the History of Logo.

+### 2022.12.12
+I made an interview with Juliane, it was very useful ,because she is exactly my target audience.
+I made an interview with Kazik, who i didn't know before, and he is superinteresting.
+He talked about ethical coding, which was very interesting. unfortunately that was not part of the interview.

+### 2022.12.13
+I was transcribing Kazik's interview, it's a bit hard because he uses words i don't know.
+I have mixed feelings about the transcribing tools, because they do still a weird job, but maybe better than nothing.